MikeSult/scaleDegreeJS/README.md

 var scaleDegreeFormula = '2 4 6 4 5 4 3 2 1 2 3 5 8 7 5 3';

-this is combined with a key and durations to create an complex array suitable for use with Tone.js
+this is combined with a key and durations to create an array of arrays suitable for use with Tone.js

 var root = 'A3';